drand/drand/README.md

 beacon round at a fixed interval to produce a random value from a threshold of online nodes.

-For more information about the cryptographic protocol, see PROTOCOL.md.
-For more information about the design of drand, see DESIGN.md.

 ## Installation

 Two different ways of running drand are possible: either by installing via